-During the winter it can be dangerous to load your boxes and furniture into a truck rental, especially when the sidewalks are covered in snow and ice.
-If you can afford it, hire a professional relocation company.
+During the winter it can be dangerous to load your boxes and furniture into a moving truck rental, especially when the sidewalks are covered in snow and ice.
+If you can afford it, hire a professional moving and relocation company.
 Shop around because winter is the slowest time of year for moving companies.
 Having someone else do the heavy lifting and loading will be a much safer solution.

 There are fewer daylight hours during winter

 In Chicago, there are 15 hours of daylight during the height of summer.
 In the dead of winter, the amount of daylight diminishes to only 9 hours of sunlight.
 While there might be enough daylight to complete a local move, keep in mind that a long-distance move may be impossible to complete in one day during the winter months.